What is the best Cross Country mountain bike drivetrain set up, 1 chain ring, 2 chain rings or 3 chain rings in the front?

-Should I run a 10 speed or 11 speed rear XC mountain bicycle cassette?
+Should I run a 10 speed, 11 speed or 12 speed rear XC mountain bicycle cassette?

 1x (1 front Shimano or SRAM mountain bike chain ring on your crankset) conversion / parts upgrade list:

-- 11 speed rear derailleur shifter (mechanical or electronic)
+- 11 or 12 speed rear derailleur shifter (mechanical or electronic)